 The efficiency of TWIA's Underwriting Department is measured by reduced staffing resources combined with improved productivity and turnaround time for service.
-In 2014, TWIA's Underwriting Department (including underwriters, managers, and agent and shared services employees) operated with 33 full-time employees.
-Today, the Association operates with 30 full-time Underwriting employees (a 33% decrease in needed resources).
+In 2014, TWIA's Underwriting Department (including underwriters, managers, and agent and shared services employees) operated with 49 full-time employees.
+Today, the Association operates with 30 full-time Underwriting employees (a 39% decrease in needed resources).
 Even with this staff reduction, service times are faster and more consistent.

 Service and product delivery improvements can largely be attributed to TWIA's implementation of a new residential policy administration system and billing system in 2015, and a new commercial policy administration system in early 2018.
 Prior to replacing our core systems, TWIA only accepted policy applications via U.S. mail, required paper checks from agents for premium payments, and manually processed every single application and check.
 This resulted in the issuance of approximately 50% of policies within 14 days of receipt of the application, a turnaround time which still required substantial reliance on employees working overtime.
-The improvement of TWIA's core systems allows for 100% of policy applications, including new business, renewals, and policy changes, to be received electronically from the agent.
-Policy payments may also be received electronically from the agent, premium financiers, and policyholders.
-As of December 31, 2018, more than 94% of policies are consistently issued within 10 days year-round.
+The improvement of TWIA's core systems allows for 100% of policy applications, including new business, renewals, and policy changes, to be received electronically from the agent, premium financiers, and policyholders.
+As of February 28, 2019, more than 95% of policies are consistently issued within 10 days year-round.